kunyavskiy/visitors-benchmark/README.md

-A benchmark to test how different approaches of implemeting visiting tree structures work.
+A quick benchmark to test how different approaches of implemeting visiting tree structures work.